Hat Yai

 Tone Nga Chang Waterfall

-About 26km from Hat Yai this seven-tiered waterfall is right in a jungly area and it is a popular swimming and picnic area with the locals.
+About 26km from Hat Yai this seven-tiered waterfall is located in a jungly area and it is a popular swimming and picnic area with the locals.
 Nearby is the Hat Yai Resort & Golf Club if you want to play golf.

 For more details see: Things To Do Page 3